gmacario/easy-build/build-yocto-fsl-arm/README.md

 Among all generated files, `core-image-full-cmdline-wandboard-dual.sdcard` is ready to be flashed onto a uSDHC.

-## Mirroring wandboard image
+## Mirroring the generated images

-You may mirror the directory containing the generated packages and binary images by running the following command (read the script for details):
+This project includes a `do_mirror.sh` script to make it easy to mirror the files (image, packages, etc.) generated after a build to a local machine - for instance, for writing the image to a SD card, etc.

+Before running the script you may need to configure the parameters at the beginning of the script; edit the file and read the comments for details:

+    vi do_mirror.sh

+Then invoke the script from the command line:

     ./do_mirror.sh